-Consistent with how our Chief Operating Decision Maker reviews and assesses our financial performance, we have two reportable segments, GLP Capital and the TRS Properties.
+Consistent with how our Chief Operating Decision Maker (as such term is defined in ASC 280 - Segment Reporting) reviews and assesses our financial performance, we have two reportable segments, GLP Capital and the TRS Properties.
 The GLP Capital reportable segment consists of the leased real property and represents the majority of our business.
 The TRS Properties reportable segment consists of Hollywood Casino Perryville and Hollywood Casino Baton Rouge.